wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

 Configuration
 -------------

 #.
-Check that the Linux Auditing System (``auditd``) is installed and running in your RHEL7 agent's host system.
+Run ``systemctl status auditd.service`` to check that the Linux Auditing System is installed and running in your RHEL7 agent endpoint.

 #.
-Check that your Wazuh agent is configured to read ``audit.log`` file.
-This configuration is included by default.
+Check that ``/var/ossec/etc/ossec.conf`` in your RHEL7 agent endpoint is configured for the agent to read the ``audit.log`` file.

    .. code-block:: XML